landon9720/resume/README.md

 *Software Architect - Portland, Oregon - 2015-2017*

-> [MobileRQ](http://www.mobilerq.com) is a platform that enables targeted content delivery and push notifications for mobile and web applications.
-MobileRQ was acquired by [Kochava](https://www.kochava.com/) in 2017.
+> MobileRQ ([www.mobilerq.com](http://www.mobilerq.com)) is a platform that enables targeted content delivery and push notifications for mobile and web applications.
+MobileRQ was acquired by Kochava (kochava.com) in 2017.

 I developed, operated, and supported MobileRQ's software products, including web applications and services on AWS, and SDKs for iOS and Android.
 My responsibilities included all aspects of the software stack, including front-end (jQuery, Bootstrap), web tier (Spring MVC/Jersey), data stores (RDS/DynamoDB/S3), and ETL (SQL/Spark).
 I worked with Scala, Java, and Amazon Web Services daily.
 I implemented major features and improvements including:

-1. A distributed matching engine built on [Apache Ignite](https://ignite.apache.org/) that evaluates customer-defined predicates with customer data.
+1. A distributed matching engine built on Apache Ignite (ignite.apache.org) that evaluates customer-defined predicates with customer data.
 Customer data features are defined using composed hierarchies of monadic transformations.
 Customer predicates are evaluated in real-time using distributed data flow and compute architecture.
 This implementation allows MobileRQ to meet a diversity of customer businesses and use-cases.

 2. Architectural refractors, resulting in order-of-magnitude cost saving and reliability improvement.